MLY2019/w251/hw5/Answers to questions.md

 It takes longer for training the default network on CPU.
 Because GPU has hundreds of simpler cores which can compute in parallel, training on GPU is much faster.

 #### 12. Try the training again, but this time do export ARCHITECTURE="inception_v3" Are CPU and GPU training times different?
+The training time on GPU is faster than that on CPU, especially when creating the bottleneck files.

 #### 13. Given the hints under the notes section, if we trained Inception_v3, what do we need to pass to replace ??? below to the label_image script?
 Can we also glean the answer from examining TensorBoard?